 - Refines risk based on estimation of likelihood of aggressive disease, and 10-year risk of metastasis and mortality after radical prostatectomy.1-3

 - Is included in National Comprehensive Cancer Network® (NCCN) guidelines as an option for patients with clinically low- or favorable intermediate-risk prostate cancer.4

 Genomic testing vs. genetic testing

 Genetic tests typically screen for inherited risk factors and identify changes in chromosomes and genes—which can help in understanding patient risk for having cancer or other diseases.

-Genomic tests examines the activity and sequence of genes within a sample of tumor tissue to provide unique information about tumor biology that other clinical pathological factors simply cannot.
+Genomic tests examine the activity and sequence of genes within a sample of tumor tissue to provide unique information about tumor biology that other clinical pathological factors simply cannot.
 The activity and interaction of genes influences the behavior of a tumor, including its aggressiveness and how likely it is to grow and spread.

 Confidently recommend a course of care

-The Oncotype DX GPS provides insight into how aggressive a tumor might be, which is essential in management planning, when you consider:
+The Oncotype DX GPS test provides insight into how aggressive a tumor might be, which is essential in management planning, when you consider:

-The Oncotype DX GPS is available from Genomic Health, the world’s leading molecular diagnostics company which has a rigorous process for developing and validating genomic-based tests.
+The Oncotype DX GPS assay is available from Genomic Health, the world’s leading molecular diagnostics company which has a rigorous process for developing and validating genomic-based tests.